tomerbar44/EasySumm/README.md

-This project developed by [Tal Adivi](https://github.com/TalAdivi), [Tomer Bar](https://github.com/tomerbar44) during Java course as a final project.
+This project developed by [Tal Adivi](https://github.com/TalAdivi), [Tomer Bar](https://github.com/tomerbar44) during JAVA course as a final project.
 The project is implemented by MVVM architecture.

 ## EasySumm - Short brief